 Kevin Lyons commented on the issue of parking, recalling that one of the most frustrating changes was when curbs were converted from round to square.
 This transformation resulted in a significant loss of parking, particularly for trucks.
 Square curbs are problematic for vehicles that are not high-rise cars, and they are difficult to drive over.
 Lyons emphasized that fixing this issue is simple, inexpensive, and would restore hundreds of parking spots.

-Diane Becker shared that she and Roxanna will meet with county staff on Friday to discuss potential alternatives to the proposed amendment to the Tahoe area plan.
+Diane Becker shared that she and Roxanna will meet with county staff on Friday (note: actually Thursday, Jan.
+30) to discuss potential alternatives to the proposed amendment to the Tahoe area plan.
 They are particularly focused on addressing the need for workforce housing in Incline Village and Crystal Bay, specifically through affordable multifamily rental properties.
 She invited others to send any thoughts or ideas via email.
 Becker also criticized a claim from a TARPA representative that building multiple high-rise developments would have the same impact as developing unbuildable areas.
 She emphasized the need for an evacuation study before considering increased density, as safety should be a priority.

 Denise Davis shared information from a county meeting about the Tahoe Area Plan amendments, highlighting that the county is not only considering increases in density but also a potential decrease in density.
 She explained that currently, town centers in Washoe Tahoe have a minimum density requirement of 15 units per acre and a maximum of 25 units per acre.
 This minimum ensures town centers are developed as walkable areas but can limit small redevelopment opportunities, like adding an apartment above a shop.
 Davis noted that alternative approaches, such as lowering the minimum density or allowing deed-restricted housing to develop below the minimum, are being considered.